 SEMRush tells us that while over three-quarters of businesses agree that customer lifetime value is important to their organization, only 42% of companies know how to accurately measure LCV.

 If you’ve never calculated your lifetime customer value, you certainly aren’t alone.
 For those who want to do their calculations the old-fashioned way, start by dividing your annual revenue by the number of purchases made during that year.
 Then, find your average purchase frequency by dividing the number of purchases made by the number of customers you have in that year.
 Multiply these two aforementioned figures to get your customer value.
 Finally, divide that customer value number by the average customer lifespan.
 This will give you your lifetime customer value.

-However, you don’t even have to go to all that trouble.
+However, you don’t even have to go through all that trouble.
 You can use a free LCV tool to easily and automatically calculate your lifetime customer value.
-You’ll just need to plug in a few values specific to your business, like your churn rate, average customer lifespan, median invoice, monthly sales and marketing costs, and an average number of new customers each month.
+You’ll just need to plug in a few values specific to your business, like your churn rate, average customer lifespan, median invoice, monthly sales, and marketing costs, and an average number of new customers each month.

 How Are LCV and Client Retention Related?

 Essentially, LCV and customer retention are both outcomes of a positive and profitable business relationship.
 The more loyal a customer is to your business, the higher their LCV will probably be.
 And if you take steps to improve the lifetime value of your customers, retention will probably increase, as well.

 In other words: if you struggle with client retention, your LCV will likely need some TLC, too.
 If your LCV is lower than you’d like it to be, you may also find it difficult to keep customers around.
 This isn’t a cause-and-effect relationship, but the two values do correlate in most cases.